Platform Launching Q1 2026

 The 5-Day Reality: The logistical transfer of your supply takes just 5-21 days.
 The weeks of back and forth between your broker and you is due to the manual, fossilised process of traditional switching.

-The Broker Trap: Traditional brokers hide their fees in your unit rate, often adding 3-4p per kWh.
+The Broker Trap: Traditional brokers embed their fees in your unit rate, often adding 2-4p per kWh.
 They create anxiety with jargon and pressure you with false deadlines.
+See what different commission rates actually cost with our free calculator.

 Crucial Warning: Unlike your home energy contract, business contracts have NO cooling-off period.
-Once you sign, you are legally locked in.
+The Energy Switch Guarantee doesn’t apply to businesses - once you sign, you are legally locked in.

 The New Way: Meet George replaces the broker with AI.
 Upload a PDF of your bill, and our platform handles the data, the Letter of Authority, and the quote comparison instantly.
 It takes 10 minutes, and our commission is a transparent, flat 1p/kWh - typically 75% cheaper than a broker.